SarahSoutoul/in-your-tech-era/guide.md

 1. In the `/providers` folder, create a `clerk-provider.tsx` file with the following code.
 The `useTheme` hook from `next-themes` is used to acess the current app theme.
 By retrieving `resolvedTheme` and passing it to Clerk’s `appearance` attribute, the authentication UI will synchronize with the app’s theme.
 This ensures that when a user switches between themes, Clerk’s UI components also update accordingly.

+# NOTE ON THE FACT THEY ALREADY HAVE A CLERK PROVIDER BUT WE WILL REFACTOR IT IN THE NEXT STEP

 ```tsx
 'use client';